vvvv666/greenfield-docs/src/docs/greenfield-blockchain/modules/cross-chain.md

 will happen asynchronously, there will be specific cross-chain packages for acknowledgments or errors, which can trigger a callback.
 The caller of the primitives should pay the fees upfront for cross-chain operations and also for the potential callback.
-More details are discussed in Part 3.